the-mentalist/anecdote/README.md

-A small simple web application to show list of movie trailers
+A small simple web application to show list of some movie trailers

-Renders content dynamically
+Renders HTML content dynamically using python
+Follow the steps to run the application:
+    run media.py file or type 'python media.py' in console

-Currently list of movies are fixed, but this project is under progress for making list dynamic
+Currently list of movies are hard-coded, but soon dynamic list of top 10 movies will be available based on country selection